 - A UK immigration document that shows official leave to remain

 If tenants don’t have a passport, other documents are acceptable, such as a letter from a UK university.
-A full checklist of acceptable documentation is available at
+The government has provided a full list of acceptable documents.

 In some cases, you can also quickly check whether tenants have the right to rent online.
 You can only use the service if your tenant has an:

 - eVisa or has used the UK Immigration app

 Until 30th March 2020, documents had to be checked in person (unless using the Home Office online service), but new rules allowing checking via video call were introduced to comply with COVID-19 social distancing and lockdown regulations.